 - Three ½ teaspoons if you are over 60 years old

-Rule 2: Only use half a teaspoon, 0.6 grams, and dissolve the baking soda completely before drinking it.
+Rule 2: Only use half a teaspoon and dissolve the baking soda completely before drinking it.

 Rule 3: Be sure to use baking soda.
 NEVER take baking powder.
 Baking powder is not the same substance as baking soda or sodium bicarbonate.